carlsmith/coffeeshop/docs/storage.md

 # Storage Functions

-There are three storage functions, wrapping `localStorage` with JSON and a tiny bit of magic.
-You should use these three functions for all local persistency.
+These functions are used to store and retrieve JSON serialisable values from local storage.

-- `set` Sets a JSON value, which cloud be a hash, to localStorage, then returns it.
+- `set` Set a value to local storage, then return it
-- `get` Gets a JSON value from localStorage , then returns it.
+- `get` Get a value from local storage, then return it
-- `pop` Removes a JSON value from localStorage, then returns it.
+- `pop` Pop a value from local storage, then return it

 ## Function: `set`

-The `set` function sets objects to storage ~ it saves them.
+The `set` function sets objects to storage - it saves them.
 In the simplest case, it takes two arguments, a key string and a JSON value.

     set "someKey", [0, 1, 2]

-You can also pass in a hash as the only argument.
-Hashes and introduced in [the next page][1].
+You can also pass a chit as the only argument.
+Chits are introduced on [the next page][1].

-The `set` function returns the value it set to storage.
+The `set` function returns the value it sets to storage.

-Keys can not contain any of these characters: `/ ! @ : + ( ) { } | $ *`.
-Keys starting
-with `cosh` are also currently reserved.

 ## Function: `get`

-The `get` function takes a single argument, always a key string, and returns the value stored with that key, or `null` if it doesn't exist.
+The `get` function takes a single argument, a key string, and returns the value stored with that key, or `null` if it does not exist.

     get "someKey"

 ## Function: `pop`

-The `pop` function takes a single argument, either a key string or a hash, deletes the object from storage, then returns the value or `null` if it doesn't exist.
+The `pop` function takes a key, and deletes the value from storage, then returns it.
+The function returns `null` if the key did not exist.

     pop "someKey"

+## Valid Key Values

+In CoffeeShop, local storage keys can not contain any of these characters:

+    " + - * / : ( ) { } @ $

+Keys starting with `cosh` are also reserved.

 Next Page: [Chits][1]